Nokia is close to finalizing a sale of its Health division, which is made up mostly of the assets of Withings, the company it acquired in 2016.

 However, following the Facebook Cambridge Analytica scandal, in which a political data firm accessed private information of up to 87 million Facebook users, the French government is concerned that a sale to Google in the current climate could be received badly, say sources who spoke to Wareable on the condition of anonymity.

 Read this: Where Nokia Health went wrong

 The timing is important for another reason: just a matter of days ago, the French government launched an initiative to boost the country's efforts in AI.
-The government is pushing for Nokia to sell to a French bidder in the hope it will help bolster this initiative, say sources familiar with the matter, something that could prevent Nest from a winning bid.
+The government is pushing for Nokia to sell to a French bidder in the hope it will help bolster this initiative, something that could prevent Nest from a winning bid.
 Adding to this perfect storm of complications is the new General Data Protection Regulation (GDPR), which comes into effect across the EU on 25 May and will give Europeans more control over their personal data.

 At the same time, Google is expanding its presence in France with a new AI research center and larger workforce in the country.
 One source speculated that an ideal outcome would be for Google to instead invest in the French companies currently bidding for Nokia Health, rather than buy it outright, which would still earn it some influence.